pyscript/docs/docs/user-guide/index.md

 ### The stack

-The stack describes how the different building blocks that make up a PyScript application relate to each other:
+The stack describes how the different building blocks of a PyScript application relate to each other:

 <img src="../assets/images/platform.png"/>